Christian-Active/alx-system_engineering-devops/0x00-shell_basics/README.md

-List files in long format including hidden files
+Display hidden contents in long format with IDs